vekatze/neut/book/src/how-to-execute-types.md

 Thus, we can discard and copy values of polymorphic types.

-The main part of this section is now over.
-What follows is for curious cats.

 ## Algebraic Data Types

 ADTs like the below also have resource exponentials, of course: